paradigmadigital/lima-api/README.md

 # Lima-API
 Lima-API is sync and async library that allows implements Rest APIs libs with python typing.

+You could read more about it on [our post (Spanish)](https://www.paradigmadigital.com/dev/poder-del-tipado-python-funciones-sin-codigo/).

 # Howto use it
 1. Create your [Pydantic](https://docs.pydantic.dev/latest/) models.